cubicleDowns/SF-Underground/README.md

 | 149   | 6/1/2016 | 22:22:29 | 96.7  | dB   |

 ## Sound Map Design
-[Here are a dozen or so](https://docs.google.com/spreadsheets/d/1kgTDsA4py-qznc-3fA_fCE9ToBYigWeEwpd9l7lzNFw/edit?usp=sharing) recording runs providing sound data.
+[Here are a dozen or so](https://docs.google.com/spreadsheets/d/1kgTDsA4py-qznc-3fA_fCE9ToBYigWeEwpd9l7lzNFw/edit?usp=sharing) recording runs in Google Sheets providing sound data.
 I've included a garage door test as well.

 You can take this data and map the magitudes to a 2D map using this [Cartesian data]().
 This XY was used for the mapping as well as the dynamically generated BART line splines and may be found in the [bart.js](https://github.com/cubicleDowns/SF-Underground/blob/master/app/bart.js) file.
 These splines were the path for the particle emitters as well.